fish-shell/fish-shell/doc_src/tutorial.rst

 ``$PATH`` is an environment variable containing the directories that fish searches for commands.
 Unlike other shells, $PATH is a :ref:`list <tut-lists>`, not a colon-delimited string.

-Fish takes care to set ``$PATH`` to a default, but typically it is just inherited from fish's parent process and is set to a value that makes sense for the system - see :ref:`Exports <tut-exports>`.
+fish takes care to set ``$PATH`` to a default, but typically it is just inherited from fish's parent process and is set to a value that makes sense for the system - see :ref:`Exports <tut-exports>`.

 To prepend /usr/local/bin and /usr/sbin to ``$PATH``, you can write::